Resolving the muon $g-2$ tension through $Z'$-induced modifications to $\sigma_{\mathrm{had}}$: Background and model

-The KLOE data, $\Delta \sigma_{\pi\pi}^{\mathrm{NP}}$, and inferred $\sigma_{\pi\pi}^{\mathrm{SM}}$ for this benchmark point are shown in Fig~\ref{fig:dsigma_KLOE}.
-In calculating the impact of $\Delta \sigma^{\mathrm{NP}}_{\pi\pi}$ on the observed data and the resulting SM cross section, we account for a resolution of $10^{-3}\sqrt{s}$ in the CMD-2 experiment and a binning of 0.01 GeV$^2$ in the KLOE data.
+In calculating the impact of $\Delta \sigma^{\mathrm{NP}}_{\pi\pi}$ on the observed data and the resulting inferred SM cross section, we account for a resolution of $10^{-3}\sqrt{s}$ in the CMD-2 and SND experiments, a resolution of 0.002 GeV$^2$ and a binning of 0.01 GeV$^2$ in $s$ for the KLOE data, and a resolution of 0.006 GeV and a binning of 0.002 GeV in $\sqrt{s}$ for the BaBar data.
+To account for the energy resolution of each experiment, we smear the $\Delta \sigma$ curve in $s$ using a Gaussian with a width determined by the respective experimental resolution; for the KLOE and BaBar binning, we average the resulting smeared curve within each bin.
 We find that the required benchmark parameters do not depend strongly on the choice of data set.
-As we will discuss in Section \ref{sec:constraints}, the choice of such a suppressed lepton coupling relative to the hadronic coupling additionally arises from requiring consistency with the strong constraints imposed by the BaBar experiment as well as the electron anomalous magnetic moment $g_e-2$.
+As we will discuss in Section \ref{sec:constraints}, the choice of such a suppressed lepton coupling relative to the hadronic coupling additionally arises from requiring consistency with the strong constraints on leptonic dark photon decays imposed by the BaBar experiment \cite{BaBar:2014zli} as well as the electron anomalous magnetic moment $g_e-2$.
+We show the experimental cross section data, $\Delta \sigma_{\mathrm{NP}}$, and inferred SM cross section for these benchmark points assuming the data is a representation of the total cross section in Fig.~\ref{fig:dsigma_low_gud}.
+To illustrate the shape of the cross section for a different choice of $Z'$ mass, we additionally show an alternative benchmark for KLOE with a mass of $m_{Z'}=0.82$ GeV in Fig.~\ref{fig:dsigma_KLOE_82}.
+For this plot, we employ couplings of $g_V^e=-2.7\times10^{-3}$ and $g_V^{ud}=0.1$.

-As we will see in Section~\ref{sec:constraints}, the pion mass difference places constraints on the values of $g_V^{ud}$.
-Although a full non-perturbative analysis is in order to determine the precise bounds, an estimate based on the Cottingham method~\cite{Cottingham:1963zz,Donoghue:1996zn,Stamen:2022uqh,Crivellin:2022gfu} leads to allowed values of order $g_{V}^{ud} \lesssim 0.1$.
-An alternative set of benchmark parameters with lower values of $g_V^{ud}$ for CMD-2 is